-Also called phytostabilization.
-Many different processes fall under this category which can involve absorption by roots, adsorption to the surface of roots or the production of biochemicals by the plant that are released into the soil or groundwater in the immediate vicinity of the roots, and can sequester, precipitate, or otherwise, immobilize nearby contaminants.
+Also referred to as phytostabilization, there are many different processes that fall under this category.
+They can involve absorption by roots, adsorption to the surface of roots, or the production of biochemicals by the plant that are released into the soil or groundwater in the immediate vicinity of the roots and can sequester, precipitate, or otherwise, immobilize nearby contaminants.

-Use of deep-rooted plants (usually trees) to contain, sequester, or degrade groundwater contaminants that come into contact with their roots.
-In one example of this, poplar trees were used to contain a groundwater plume of methyl-tert-butyl-ether (MTBE).
+Use of deep-rooted plants—usually trees—to contain, sequester, or degrade groundwater contaminants that come into contact with their roots.
+For example, poplar trees were used to contain a groundwater plume of methyl-tert-butyl-ether (MTBE).

-Also known as phytoaccumulation.
-Plants take up—or hyper-accumulate—contaminants through their roots and store them in the tissues of the stem or leaves.
+This term is also known as phytoaccumulation.
+Plants take up or hyper-accumulate contaminants through their roots and store them in the tissues of the stem or leaves.
 The contaminants are not necessarily degraded but are removed from the environment when the plants are harvested.
 This is particularly useful for removing metals from soil.
 In some cases, the metals can be recovered for reuse by incinerating the plants in a process called phytomining.

 Plants take up volatile compounds through their roots, and transpire the same compounds, or their metabolites, through the leaves, thereby releasing them into the atmosphere.

 Contaminants are taken up into the plant tissues where they are metabolized, or biotransformed.
-Where the transformation takes place depends on the type of plant and can occur in roots, stem or leaves.
+Where the transformation takes place depends on the type of plant and can occur in roots, stems, or leaves.

 Phytoremediation is a form of bioremediation and applies to all chemical or physical processes that involve plants for degrading or immobilizing contaminants in soil and groundwater.
 The word comes from the Greek word phyto, meaning plant, and the Latin word remedium, meaning restoring balance.
 When put together, the two words refer to technologies that use living plants to clean up soil, air, and water contaminated with hazardous chemicals.